kepulet21/Deep-Learning-Homework-Duckietown/README.md

 - *Recording a run in the simulation* From the output of the path finder a run was recorded.

 These tasks mentioned above have been done and have been submitted by October 31st of 2021.

+# Second milestone:
+For this milestone we assembled the following method: *Taking screenshots from the environment* > *Preprocessing the image* & *Calculating a reward function* > *CNN Learning* > *Predicting the best action*.
+The following task have been done for the second milestone:
+- *Preprocessing*: